ionic-team/ionic-framework/scripts/README.md

   - Creates a new tag and release on Github

 6. Sit back and have a beer :beer: (or wine :wine_glass:)

+### Publish a nightly release
+1. Run `gulp publish.nightly`
+  - Pulls latest
+  - builds npm package files into dist
+  - updates package.json to a nightly version for publish: 0.1.0-beta.0 results in 0.1.0-beta.0-r8e7684t
+  - publishes to NPM using the nightly tag
+2. `npm install ionic-angular@nightly` will now install the latest nightly release

 ### Releasing Component Demos